coopsymbiotic/coopsymbiotic-ansible/roles/icinga2/README.md

 ### TODO

-* The configuration of the server is missing some bits to configure icingaweb2.
+* The configuration of the server is missing some bits to configure icingaweb2:
+  * nginx vhost configuration
+  * letsencrypt https cert (c.f. dehydrated role)
+  * icingaweb2 installation itself (which also requires creating a mysql user/db)

 * Master server should include zones.d/* (see icinga2.conf and uncomment the line).